Principal Investigator – George Timothy Gross, Ph.D., RPA

 Ms. Santana is a field archaeologist and office manager for NWB.
 She is a recent graduate of San Diego City College with an Associates degree for Anthropology, as well as, completed the Cultural Resource Management certificate program.
 Since working for NWB she has gained experience in monitoring and surveying culturally sensitive sites in San Diego county.
 She works along side Native American monitors to ensure the preservation of pre-historical and historical sites.
 Her future goals includes obtaining a BA in anthropology specializing in archaeology.

 Remote Pilot in Command/Digital Content Producer - Trevor Neuenswander

 Trevor Neuenswander is the head of the UAS division at NWB Environmental.
 Trevor holds a Private Pilot license and a Remote Pilot rating.
 He has a keen eye for detail and a steady hand on the controls.
-He is currently studying film at San Diego State University and is pursuing his interest in aerial cinematography.
+He has a BS in Film Production from San Diego State University and is pursuing his interest in aerial cinematography.
 Trevor has extensive professional experience as Pilot in Command (PIC) for small UAVs for commercial operations under the FAA Section 333 Exemption and FAA Part 107.
 He has successfully completed projects such as aerial videography, photography, survey, and in video editing.